Programs and resources to assist businesses impacted by COVID-19

 Click here for more information on the Australian Government’s support for business.

-The JobKeeper initiative is a wage subsidy for workers who will receive a flat payment of $1,500 per fortnight through their registered employer, whether the business is still operating or closed due to the impact of coronavirus.
+The JobKeeper initiative is a wage subsidy for workers who are eligible to receive a flat payment of $1,500 per fortnight through their registered employer, whether the business is still operating or closed due to the impact of coronavirus, effective up to 28 September 2020.

-Find out more about the JobKeeper payment here.
+Find out more about the JobKeeper payment for:

 Cash flow support for small and medium businesses